YoYo-JDCE/Causal-Inference/README.md

-# Causal Inference Demo: Collider Bias
+# Causal Inference Examples and Learning Notes

-This repository contains a small simulation to demonstrate collider bias in causal inference.
+This repository contains causal inference examples and learning notes based on Scott Cunningham's book *Causal Inference: The Mixtape*, including collider bias simulation and a notebook exploring confounding and the backdoor criterion.

 ## Files